linepi/pulsear/README.md

 A NAS system writen in rust.

-## Other
+## Note
-The repo is still under construction, and we welcome exchanges for mutual progress.
+The repo is still under construction!